 Window stops work by preventing the windows from opening beyond a certain point.
 They come in many forms and can be installed in almost any window, allowing airflow without leaving your home open to the world.

 Another good safety measure is to install a screen of some kind.

-This may not stop a determined person, but it’ll prevent flying pests and bugs from getting into your room.
+This may not stop a determined person, but it’ll prevent flying pests and bugs from entering your room.
 Combining a screen with window stops could keep you safe and comfortable.

 Check Your Insurance

 You should check the terms of your home or contents insurance.
 Your policy may require you to have certain safety measures in place to maintain coverage if you sleep with your windows open.

-In fact, it may not cover your home or property for any damage or theft that occurs if your window is left open.
+If your window is left open, it may not cover your home or property for any damage or theft.
 This is why it is important to check.
 If this is the case, there are alternatives to leaving a window open.

 It’s not entirely safe to sleep with your windows open, from the point of physical safety or personal health.
 However, you can eliminate or minimize these risks with the right safeguards, ensuring you can keep your window open at night without danger.